gautham-c/DevGPT/README.md

 ### Research Questions

-**1: How does the use of ChatGPT impact the software development process and the overall quality of software by analyzing the success rate of issues based on the prompts given by the users?
+1. How does the use of ChatGPT impact the software development process and the overall quality of software by analyzing the success rate of issues based on the prompts given by the users?

-**2: How does the result that ChatGPT produces for a query differ with respect to quality issues when compared to that of internet-based searches (Google Search)?
+2. How does the result that ChatGPT produces for a query differ with respect to quality issues when compared to that of internet-based searches (Google Search)?

-**3:Do developers often find the number of turns required to reach a conclusion in ChatGPT conversations consistent or variable for different issues?
+3. Do developers often find the number of turns required to reach a conclusion in ChatGPT conversations consistent or variable for different issues?

 ### Folder Structure